inflowlab/Walia/README.md

 - Smart contracts for the Walia project
 - WaliaToken implementation
+- Whitelist capabilities for access control
+- WaliaObjCap for capability-based blob access in Walrus
-- Token and asset management
+- Key-based ownership and access management

 ## Installation